Mirror Play for Babies and Toddlers: A Complete Step-by-Step Guide

 Creative Games for Toddlers

 Try simple role-playing activities, like pretending to be animals or playing house.
-These games encourage storytelling and social skills.
+These encourage storytelling and social skills.

 Enhancing Self-Awareness Through Reflection